strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 #### Types

-The following types are currently available:
+The following types are available:

 - string types:
   - `string`